vivsivaraman/medOOD/index.md

 # Summary
 <p align="justify">
-We focus on producing well-calibrated out-of-distribution (OOD) detectors for safe deployment of medical image classifiers.
-Synthetic augmentations have become prevalent for inlier/outlier specification, but our research reveals that the synthesis space and augmentation type significantly impact OOD detector calibration.
-Through empirical studies on medical imaging benchmarks, we demonstrate that our approach of synthesizing latent-space inliers and diverse pixel-space outliers consistently outperforms state-of-the-art methods, improving OOD detection across various open-set recognition settings.
+Our primary focus is on developing well-calibrated out-of-distribution (OOD) detectors to ensure the safe deployment of medical image classifiers.
+The use of synthetic augmentations has become common for specifying regimes of data inliers and outliers.
+However, our research findings highlight the substantial influence of both the synthesis space and the type of augmentation on the performance of OOD detectors.
+After conducting an extensive study using medical imaging benchmarks and open-set recognition settings, we recommend employing a combination of virtual inliers in the classifier's latent space and diverse synthetic outliers in the pixel space.
+This approach proves highly effective in producing OOD detectors with superior performance.
 </p>

 # Video